yt-project/yt/doc/source/developing/testing.rst

    $ cd $YT_GIT
    $ pytest --with-answer-testing --answer-store --local-dir="$HOME/Documents/test" -k "TestTipsy"

-This command will run the tipsy answer tests and, because of the presence of the ``--answer-store`` option, save the results in a local gold standard answer file in ``$HOME/Documents/test``.
+The `--with-answer-testing` tells pytest that we want to run answer tests.
+Without this option, the unit tests will be run instead of the answer tests.
+The `--answer-store` option tells pytest to save the results produced by each test to a local gold standard answer file.
+Omitting this option is how we tell pytest to compare the results to a gold standard.
+The `--local-dir` option specifies where the gold standard answer file will be saved (or is already located, in the case that ``--answer-store`` is omitted).
+The `-k` option tells pytest that we only want to run tests whose name matches the given pattern.

 .. note::
     The path specified by ``--local-dir`` can, but does not have to be, the same directory as the ``test_data_dir`` configuration variable.

-The gold standard answer file will be named ``tipsy_answers_xyz.yaml``, where ``xyz`` denotes the version number of the gold standard answers.
+It is best practice to keep the data that serves as input to yt separate from the answers produced by yt's tests, however.

 .. note::
+    The value given to the `-k` option (e.g., `"TestTipsy"`) is the name of the class containing the answer tests.
+You do not need to specify the path.

+The newly generated gold standard answer file will be named ``tipsy_answers_xyz.yaml``, where ``xyz`` denotes the version number of the gold standard answers.
 The answer version number is determined by the ``answer_version`` attribute of the class being tested (e.g., ``TestTipsy.answer_version``).

 .. note::
     Changes made to yt sometimes result in known, expected changes to the way certain operations behave.
 This necessitates updating the gold standard answer files.
 This process is accomplished by changing the version number specified in each answer test class (e.g., ``TestTipsy.answer_version``).
+The answer version for each test class can be found as the attribute `answer_version` of that class.

-Once the gold standard answer file has been generated, update to the version of yt you wish to test, recompile if necessary, and run the tests using the following command:
+Once the gold standard answer file has been generated we switch back to the version of yt we want to test, recompile if necessary, and run the tests using the following command:

 .. code-block:: bash

    $ pytest --with-answer-testing --local-dir="$HOME/Documents/test" -k "TestTipsy"

 The result of each test is printed to STDOUT.
 If a test passes, pytest prints a period.
-If a test fails or encounters an exception or errors out for some reason, then an F is printed.
+If a test fails, encounters an exception, or errors out for some reason, then an F is printed.
 Explicit descriptions for each test are also printed if you pass ``-v`` to the ``pytest`` executable.
 Similar to the unit tests, the ``-s`` and ``--pdb`` options can be passed, as well.